 - a.
-Building Height The vertical distance measured from the average proposed grade, measured at 10-foot intervals around the building footprint, to the highest point of the top surface of the structural beams supporting a flat roof, or to the mid-point of a sloping roof. - b.
+Building Height The vertical distance measured from the finished first floor to the highest point of the top surface of the structural beams supporting a flat roof, or to the mid-point of a sloping roof, excluding a parapet and mechanical equipment. - b.
 Building Elevation Relative to Sea Level The vertical distance above a referenced datum, using North American Vertical Datum of 1988 (NAVD 88), measured to the absolute highest point of a building. - c.
 Medical Office The office of medical practitioners, including but not limited to medical doctors, dentists, chiropractors, podiatrists, psychologists and licensed therapists. - d.
 Medical or Dental Lab Facilities and offices for performing diagnostic or medical tests (such as blood test urinalysis, CT Scan, X-ray, or other diagnostic test); and performing analysis of such tests. - e.
 Outpatient Surgical Facility A facility where surgical and medical procedures are performed (including medical procedures such as colonoscopies and mammograms) on patients who are not admitted for an overnight stay. - f.
 Shall Shall is used when a redeveloper is required to comply with a specific regulation, without deviation. - g.
 Should -- Should is used when a redeveloper is encouraged to comply, but is not required to do so.
 If the exact recommendation cannot be met, the reviewing Board(s) will entertain a modification that meets the underlying spirit and intent of the guideline and/or the Plan, generally.